How to Set up a Corporation in the State of Delaware

 This position can be carried out by you, another accountable person in the business or a dedicated Registered Agent service.
 Your DE Registered Agent must have a physical street address in Delaware and must be present to receive important documents for your company during business hours.

 At Incfile, all of our packages include a Delaware Registered Agent service that is free for the first year and just $119 per year afterward.
 We also have a dashboard where you can log in and easily view any document your Registered Agent has received on your behalf.

 Here at Incfile we always recommend using a proper Delaware Registered Agent service since they provide several benefits:

-Once your Certificate of Incorporation document is drafted, you can file it with the Delaware Division of Corporations.
-Filing your Certificate of Incorporation creates your Delaware corporation.
+Once your Articles of Incorporation document is drafted, you can file it with the Delaware Division of Corporations.
+Filing your Articles of Incorporation creates your Delaware corporation.
 You can do this online, mail in a form or have Incfile do it on your behalf.

 Once your Delaware corporation has been created, you will need to get certain legal requirements in place.
 These include: